ribasco/async-gamequery-lib/README.md

 Features
 -------------
-- Simple and easy to use API
+- Simple and easy to use API.
 - Powered by [Netty](https://netty.io/).
 All operations are asynchronous.
 Every request returns a [CompletableFuture](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletableFuture.html)
-- Capable of handling multiple transactions at once.
+- Capable of handling multiple asynchronous transactions.
+- Efficient use of system resources
-    - Netty's off-heap pooled direct byte buffers (Less GC pressure)
+    - Uses Netty's off-heap pooled direct byte buffers (Less GC pressure)
     - Thread and connection pooling support.
 Makes use of netty's event loop model (every transaction is run on the same thread).
-    - Takes advantage of platform specific native transports if available (e.g. [epoll](https://man7.org/linux/man-pages/man7/epoll.7.html), [kqueue](https://developer.apple.com/library/archive/documentation/System/Conceptual/ManPages_iPhoneOS/man2/kqueue.2.html)).
+    - Takes advantage of native transports if available (e.g. [epoll](https://man7.org/linux/man-pages/man7/epoll.7.html), [kqueue](https://developer.apple.com/library/archive/documentation/System/Conceptual/ManPages_iPhoneOS/man2/kqueue.2.html)).
 Java's NIO is used by default.
-- Configurability.
-Clients can be tweaked depending on your requirements (e.g. providing a custom executor, adjusting rate limit parameters, selecting connection pool strategy etc)
+- Highly configurable.
+Clients can be easily tweaked depending on your requirements (e.g. providing a custom executor, adjusting rate limit parameters, selecting connection pool strategy etc)
 - Queries are [Failsafe](https://failsafe.dev/).
-Below are the default resilience policies supported by this library:
+Resilience policies are implemented to guarantee the delivery and receipt of requests sent to the server(s).
     - **Retry Policy:** A failed transaction is re-attempted until a response is either received or has reached the maximum number attempts defined by configuration.
 This is convenient in cases where a connection is dropped by the server during a request.
     - **Rate Limiter Policy:** This prevents overloading the servers by sending requests too fast causing the requests to timeout due to rate limits being exceeded.